Luciana-Pessoa/loginabs/README.md

   hobbies: [
     "Spend energy with my pet"591545464654
     "Consume content about technology and innovations❤️",
-    " I like to do maintenance on machines and electronics👩‍🔧‍" ],sdfsdf
+    " I like to do maintenance on machines and electronics👩‍🔧‍"654654 ],sdfsdf
 6523652kdodic
   currentCity: "MG",